medewitt/bio720/main.typ

 == Infering history

+#block(
+  fill: luma(230),
+  inset: 5pt,
+  radius: 4pt
+)[
+  Highlights the increased diversity in Africa which aligns with our understanding of human migration and evolution out of Africa.
+  ]

 The researchers then examined some patterns sharing of variants (they refer to these as f_2 mutations).
 These reflects some "between population" sharing of mutations such as: